Message#

 message

-The string to check incoming messages against.
-If it matches, the callback runs.
+The text to check incoming messages against.

 Code for Robot 1